 AI is everywhere right now.
 Most of it's noise.
 But there are places where it genuinely saves time - and construction document management is one of them.

 Upload a drawing and the system reads the title block automatically.
 Drawing number, title, revision, discipline - extracted and filed without you typing a thing.
+This is part of our project management module, built around how drawing registers actually work on site.

 Need to draft a letter to the architect about that delayed information?
 Describe what you need, and the system drafts it using your project data and proper construction language.
 Not generic waffle - correspondence that sounds like it came from someone who knows the contract.